Skip to main content

 // Process webhook

-await processValidation(webhook.data);
+await processValidation(webhook.payload);

 // Mark as processed

-await db.markWebhookProcessed(webhook.id);
+await db.markWebhookProcessed(

 }